Recognition of same-sex unions in Serbia

 Serbia does not recognize any form of legal recognition for same-sex couples.
-Same-sex marriage is constitutionally banned under the Constitution of Serbia adopted in 2006.
-There have been discussions in the National Assembly to legalize civil unions.
+Same-sex marriage is banned by the Constitution of Serbia, which was adopted in 2006 following the dissolution of Serbia and Montenegro.
+However, there have been discussions in the National Assembly to legalize civil unions.

 Civil unions

+Background

+Serbia does not recognise civil partnerships (грађанско партнерство, građansko partnerstvo, [ɡrâdʑanskoː pârtnerstvo]) which would offer same-sex couples some of the rights, benefits and obligations of marriage.
+However, as a member of the Council of Europe, Serbia falls under the jurisdiction of the European Court of Human Rights (ECHR).
+In January 2023, the Grand Chamber of the European Court of Human Rights ruled in Fedotova and Others v.
+Russia that Article 8 of the European Convention on Human Rights, which guarantees a right to private and family life, imposes a positive obligation on all member states of the Council of Europe to establish a legal framework recognising same-sex unions.
+The court later issued similar rulings with respect to Poland in Przybyszewska and Others, Romania in Buhuceanu and Others, Bulgaria in Koilova and Babulkova, and Ukraine in Maymulakhin and Markiv.

 In January 2011, the Ministry of Foreign Affairs gave permission to the British embassy in Belgrade to conduct civil partnership ceremonies between two British citizens or a British citizen and a non-Serbian national.
 The French embassy in Belgrade also offers civil solidarity pacts to French citizens and their foreign partners.

-Attempts to pass civil union legislation
+Failed attempts in 2010–2019

-In May 2013, it was announced that a draft law on same-sex civil partnerships would be introduced to the National Assembly on 4 June.
-The law would allow hospital visitation and inheritance rights for same-sex partners, although it was not known whether this would be in the form of unregistered cohabitation or registered partnerships.
+A draft civil union bill was first proposed in 2010 by several local activists, but it was not successful.
+In May 2013, it was announced that a draft law on same-sex unions would be introduced to the National Assembly on 4 June.
+The law would have allowed hospital visitation and inheritance rights for same-sex partners, although it was unknown whether this would be in the form of unregistered cohabitation or registered partnerships.
 The draft bill stalled and was never voted on.

 In June 2019, plans were announced to amend the Civil Code to allow domestic partnerships between same-sex couples, providing some of the legal rights of marriage, including property rights and alimony.
 However, partners would not have been able to inherit, adopt or access fertility treatments.
-In July 2019, a lesbian couple from Novi Sad, Jelena Dubovi and Sunčica Kopunović, launched a legal challenge to establish legal recognition for same-sex couples.
+A month later, a lesbian couple from Novi Sad, Jelena Dubović and Sunčica Kopunović, launched a legal challenge to establish legal recognition for same-sex couples.